naagrace/FUTURE_DS_03/README.md

 # FUTURE_DS_03
 This project analyzes student  survey data using Google Colab.
 It provides summary statistics, visualizations, and insights into teaching effectiveness.
-The analysis identifies key strengths and improvement areas, offering actionable recommendations to enhance the overall student learning experience.
+The analysis identifies key strengths and areas for improvement, offering actionable recommendations to enhance the overall student learning experience and this is Task 3 of my internship at Future Interns.

 ## 🎓 Student Feedback Dashboard